kibook/s1kd-tools/tools/s1kd-flatten/README.md

 -c
 Flatten referenced container data modules by copying the references inside the container directly in to the publication module.
-The copied references will also be flattened, unless the -d option is specified.
+The copied references will also be flattened, unless the -D option is specified.

 -D
 Remove unresolved references, but do not flatten resolved ones.